A Simple and Efficient Algorithm for Finding Minimum Spanning Tree Replacement Edges: Introduction

 In real world applications the edges of the MST often represent roadways, transmission lines, and communication channels.
 When an edge deteriorates, for example, a traffic accident shuts a road or a link goes down, we wish to quickly find its \emph{replacement edge} to maintain the MST.
 The replacement edge is the lightest weight edge that reconnects the MST.
 For example, Cattaneo et al.~\cite{CFF10} maintain a minimum spanning tree for the graph of the Internet Autonomous Systems using dynamic graphs.
 Edges may be inserted or deleted, and a deletion of an MST edge triggers an expensive operation to find a replacement edge of lightest weight that reconnects the MST in \bigO{m \log n} time from the non-tree edges, or \bigO{m + n \log n} time when a cache is used to store partial results from previous delete operations.

 In this paper, we consider the problem of efficiently finding the minimum cost replacement for all edges in the MST.
 Recomputing the MST for each of the original tree edges is clearly too costly.
 The problem is deceptively difficult.
 Each replacement edge must be a non-MST edge in a fundamental cycle with the obsolete MST edge.
 But there are \bigO{m} unique cycles and each cycle can have \bigO{n} MST edges so choosing the lightest non-tree edges as replacements requires careful planning to prevent repeatedly referencing the same MST edges.
-This and related problems for updating the MST have been studied extensively since the 1970s (e.g., \cite{SP75,CH78,Tar79,Fre85,KC96,HK97b,HDT01}).
-The best algorithm is from 1979 due to Tarjan \cite{Tar79} and runs in \bigO{m \alpha(m,n)}, where $\alpha(n,m)$ is the inverse Ackermann's function.
-Given edges sorted by weight, our algorithm is asymptotically faster and is surprisingly simple, taking \bigO{m+n} time and \bigO{m+n} space.
-All running times in this paper are worse-case.
+This and related problems for updating the MST have been studied extensively (e.g., \cite{SP75,CH78,Tar79,Fre85,KC96,HK97b,HDT01}).
+The best algorithm is from 1979 due to Tarjan \cite{Tar79} and runs in \bigO{m \alpha(m,n)} time and space, where $\alpha(n,m)$ is the inverse Ackermann's function.
+But given edges sorted by weight, we show the problem can be solved in linear time and space using a surprisingly simple approach.

-The main result of this paper is a simple and fast algorithm for the MST replacement edge problem.
-Given the minimum spanning tree and non-tree edges sorted by weight (similar with prior algorithms, e.g. \cite{DL01}), our algorithm is the first to find all replacement edges in \bigO{m+n} time and \bigO{m+n} space.
+The main result of this paper is a simple and fast deterministic algorithm for the MST replacement edge problem.
+Given the minimum spanning tree and non-tree edges sorted by weight, our algorithm finds all replacement edges in \bigO{m+n} time and \bigO{m+n} space.
+Although it is known that these bounds are theoretically possible using pre-sorted edges, we give the first practical algorithm.
 Sorted edges come free if the MST is computed by Kruskal's algorithm.
 If the edge weights have fixed maximum value or bit width, then the edges can be sorted in linear time making our algorithm an asymptotic improvement over prior algorithms.
-Our algorithm uses simple arrays and removes the need to use lowest common ancestor (LCA) algorithms.
+Our algorithm is simple and does not require queues or computing the Lowest Common Ancestor (LCA).
+It assigns a pair of numbers to each vertex denoting the order in which they are first and last visited in a depth-first search (DFS) over the MST, and for each replacement it applies linear-time path compression using the static union tree of Gabow and Tarjan \cite{GT83,GT85}.
+All running times in this paper are deterministic worst-case under the Word-RAM model.